ivanshcherbyna/talentAlpha/README.md

-"# topdevs syte for developers"
+"# topdevs site for developers"